Here are some common questions asked by applicants to St Edmund’s College.

 Does it make a difference if I apply in the March round?

 We assess all applications in exactly the same way, and competitive applicants for subjects available in the March round stand as good a chance as those who apply in October.
 Delaying your application may in fact be to your advantage if you have only recently returned to study, since it allows you more time to build core knowledge, collect examples of written work, and obtain an appropriate reference.
 Please note that not all subjects accept applications in the March round.
-Applications for Medicine, Veterinary Medicine, Architecture, History of Art, Music, Philosophy and Law must be submitted by 15 October the year before your intended year of entry.
+Applications for Architecture, Chemical Engineering, Computer Science, Engineering, History of Art, Medicine, Graduate Course in Medicine, Law (see below), Music, Natural Sciences, Philosophy, and Veterinary Medicine must be submitted by 15 October the year before your intended year of entry.
 Applications for Law are accepted by St Edmund’s College and Hughes Hall in the March admissions round.

 Can I transfer to St Edmund’s from another University?

 The University of Cambridge does not allow students to transfer from another university directly onto a Cambridge degree course.
 In some cases, work undertaken as part of another degree course can be taken into consideration as part of an application to start from year one.
 If you wish to come to Cambridge from another university, we will ask for a letter of support from your current course director or academic tutor, but please be aware that these moves are only possible in exceptional circumstances.
 Graduates and finalists may apply for affiliated entry in the normal way.